hwmhht/hht204806/Lesson-4:-Perspective-projection.md

 ![](https://raw.githubusercontent.com/ssloy/tinyrenderer/gh-pages/img/04-perspective-projection/f07.png)

-This expression is really cool, we can rotate, we can scale, shear and translate.
-However.
-Let us recall that we are interested in composing multiple transformation, here is what a composition of two transformations look like (remember, we need to compose dozens of those?):
+This expression is really cool.
+We can rotate, scale, shear, and translate.
+However, let us recall that we are interested in composing multiple transformations.
+Here is what a composition of two transformations looks like (remember, we need to compose *dozens* of those):

 ![](https://raw.githubusercontent.com/ssloy/tinyrenderer/gh-pages/img/04-perspective-projection/f08.png)